sk4ndal-commits/trackmytask/README.md

 # Track My Tasks

-A Flutter-based desktop time tracking assistant that runs silently in the background with a system tray icon.
+A Flutter-based desktop time tracking application for efficiently managing and tracking time spent on various tasks.

 ## Features

 - **Task Management**: Create, edit, and delete tasks
 - **Time Tracking**: Start and stop timers for tasks
-- **System Tray Integration**: Access the app from the system tray
+- **Work Location Tracking**: Record whether you're working from home or office
 - **Daily Summary**: View a summary of all tracked tasks with their durations
-- **Background Operation**: App runs silently in the background
+- **Data Export**: Export your time tracking data as CSV
+- **Light/Dark Theme**: Switch between light and dark mode
 - **Cross-Platform**: Works on Windows, macOS, and Linux

 ## Getting Started